-Pre-doctoral Interdisciplinary Training Grant in the Epidemiology of Infectious Diseases and Biodefense (PI: George Seage)
+Pre-doctoral Interdisciplinary Training Grant in the Epidemiology of Infectious Diseases (PI: George Seage)

 Interested students should submit an application and supporting documents to the ID-Epi Program Coordinator.
 Doctoral students from all departments are encouraged to apply, with priority to students in Epidemiology, Biostatistics, and Immunology and Infectious Diseases.
 Funding is restricted to US Citizens or Permanent Residents.